mratsim/blocksmith/architecture_phase0.md

 This architecture has the following advantages:
 - Services state is easier to handle:
-  - It is isolated if any state is actually required
+  - Each service state is isolated if any state is actually required
+  - Long-term state is stored in clearly identified "DB":
+    - ColdDB for the finalized chain
+    - HotDB for the Direct Acyclic Graph of candidate chains
+    - AttestationDB and SignedBlockDB for slashing detection and protection The internal state of non-DB service is only transient and **space usage is bounded**.
 - Reduce coupling between modules
 - Services handle a small subset of functionality making them easier to test, audit, optimize and document
 - The nim-beacon-chain becomes multi-threaded at the service level